VORPCORE/vorp_banking/README.md

 # instalation
-- ensure vorp_banking in yout file called `resources.cfg`
+- ensure vorp_banking in yout file called `resources.cfg or server.cfg`
 - run the sql provided, if it already exists drop that table and run the sql file
 - configure `config.lua` file
+- add the webhook url for storage in the server.lua if you want to log storages

 # features
 - save items to the bank and weapons